- 1 Diablo 2 Quests and Areas

 Alvls: Arreat Plateau (26/60/81), Pit of Acheron (39/61/82), Crystalline Passage (29/61/82), Frozen River (29/61/83)

 Note: The resistance boost from Malah’s scroll is supposed to be permanent.
-Unfortunately, if your character is killed, that ten-percent bonus actually goes away, even after you successfully recover your corpse.
+Unfortunately, if your character is killed, and you are playing single player with a legacy version (1.14d or earlier), that ten-percent bonus actually goes away, even after you successfully recover your corpse.
 If you save-and-exit, the resistance bonus gets restored next time you start playing again.

 Nihlathak (Betrayal of Harrogath)